ilovepixelart/ts-express-mongoose/README.md

 ## Features

-- [x] Autogenerate REST api for your mongoose models
+- [x] Auto Generate REST api for your mongoose models in Express

 ## Installation